Kilimanjaro group with Follow Alice flag

 Kilimanjaro-campsite-with-tent-1024x768.jpg

-Research the sort of camping setup offered by the Kilimanjaro tour operator you're looking to book with
+Research the camping setup offered by any tour operator you're considering

 Different types of tour operator